fisshy/angular-drag-drop/README.md

 drop  - function thats called when an item is dropped on it.

 <b>drag</b><br/>
-pass object to drag - that object will be dropped on drop and passed to drop function
+pass object to drag - that object will be dropped on drop and passed to drop function<br/>

  <drop items="todos"
        drop="toTodo(data)"